 This profile extends the OASIS DSS signing functionality [DSSCore] such that end users can bring (use) their own (secure) signature-creation device.
 Such a device is referrenced as local (secure) signature-creation device and is abbreviated to LSCD.

-This profile does not fully explore the use of a RSCD (see Figure 2, "Local and remote device for signature creation"); only the third-party solution MAY support the use of a RSCD.
+(This profile does not explore the use of an RSCD (see Figure 2, "Local and remote device for signature creation").

 2.3 Relationship to Other Profiles

 The profile in this document is based on the [DSSCore].